 Per-oral Endoscopic Myotomy (POEM)

-Per-oral endoscopic myotomy (POEM) means cutting the muscle through the mouth with an endoscope.
+POEM means cutting the muscle of the lower esophageal sphincter (LES) with an endoscope.
 It is an incision-less endoscopic procedure that aims to recreate the Heller myotomy in a less invasive way.
 It follows similar surgical principles but is able to accomplish the myotomy less invasively.

 Radiofrequency Ablation (RFA)